 The Sour Apple Martini is a variation of the Classic Apple Martini and the traditional Apple Martini or the Appletini.
 This recipe uses lime juice in lieu of the Cointreau in the Appletini.
 All the ingredients of the drink remain the same as the Appletini except for the lime juice.

 The lime juice adds the sour flavor to the drink along with the taste of apple.
 Obviously the name of the drink comes from this added sourness to its flavor.
-The sugar syrup is an other ingredient in the recipe which meant to dilute the sourness of the drink.
-You can vary the proportion of the syrup in order to adjust the sweetness of the drink.
+The sugar syrup is another ingredient in the recipe which is meant to dilute the sourness of the drink.
+You can vary the proportion of the syrup in order to adjust the sweetness (or sourness) of the drink.

 - 3 shots of Vodka